-Volunteer as a juror, prosecutor, defense attorney or bailiff
+Youth may volunteer as a juror, prosecutor or defense attorney

 - Learn about the law and legal concepts

 - Earn volunteer hours for school or college applications

 - Be part of something positive in the community

 Peer Court typically meets the 2nd and 4th Mondays of the month from 4:15 to 6 p.m.

 , Youth Services Program Specialist, 503-718-2578 if you have questions or would like to volunteer!